devtron-labs/devtron/docs/user-guide/deploy-chart/deployment-of-charts.md

 After clicking on `Deploy` you will land on a page that shows the status of the deployment of the Chart.

 The status of the chart should be `Healthy`.
-It might take few seconds after initiating the deployment of the chart.
+It might take a few seconds after initiating the deployment of the chart.
-In case the status of the deployment is `Degraded` or takes a long time to get deployed, click on `Details` in `Application Status` section on same page or check the logs of the pods to debug the issue.
+In case the status of the deployment is `Degraded` or takes a long time to get deployed, click on `Details` in `Application Status` section on the same page or check the logs of the pods to debug the issue.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deployment-of-charts/charts-4-2.jpg)

-1. shows status of deployed chart.
+1. Shows status of deployed chart.

 2. Shows the controller service accounts being used.

-3. Clicking on `values` will land you to the page where you can update, upgrade or delete chart.
+3. Clicking on `values` will land you on the page where you can update, upgrade or delete chart.

 4. Clicking on `View Chart` will land you to the page where you can see all the running instances of this chart.